FreeCAD/FreeCAD-documentation/wiki/Source_code_management.md

 Once you have committed your changes locally, rebased your branch from the upstream repository, and pushed your branch online, you can initiate a \"pull request\".
 A [pull request](https://help.github.com/articles/about-pull-requests/) tells the administrators of the official FreeCAD repository that you want to merge the new code in your branch with the official code.

+To recap, the development process looks like this:

+1. Fork FreeCAD and get a local copy of that fork.
+2. Create a branch on your fork and change to that branch.
+3. Code!
+Commit and much or as little as you like, writing good commit messages to keep track of what you are doing.
+4. When you are satisfied with your work, use `git rebase -i HEAD~n` (where n is the total number of commits you\'ve made) to collapse your commits into a logical set with good commit messages (each message should begin with the name of the module it affects, e.g. \"Sketcher: make straight lines curve a bit\").
+5. Use GitHub to submit your code as a \"Pull Request (PR)\" as described below.

 As soon as you push the code to your `origin` repository {{URLn|https://github.com/GITHUB_USERNAME/FreeCAD}}, GitHub will give you the option of comparing and creating a pull request against the `upstream` repository.
 By pressing **Compare & pull request** you will open an interface that will allow you to pick which repository is the \"base\", target of the merge, and which is the \"head\", your additional code.
 A quick check will be done by the system telling you if there are no conflicts with the files that you modified; if you worked on files that nobody has touched, your branch will be able to merge cleanly.

-In addition, it will show you a text editor so you can write a message documenting your changes; it will also display the number of commits in your branch, the number of files that were modified, and a view showing you the differences between the \"base\" and the \"head\" so that everybody can immediately see your intended modifications.
+GitHub will show you a text editor so you can write a message documenting your changes: this editor will be pre-filled with a welcome message (that you can delete), a checklist (that you should go through), and a reminder to document your change on the wiki when it\'s accepted.
+To use the checklist, go through each item in turn and change the `[ ]` to `[X]` to indicate that you\'ve done that step.
+GitHub will also display the number of commits in your branch, the number of files that were modified, and a view showing you the differences between the \"base\" and the \"head\" so that everybody can immediately see your intended modifications.
+Double-check these for things like stray blank lines you didn\'t mean to add, or huge formatting changes that your IDE decided to make behind your back.

 ```python